Students in grades two through twelve are served in a variety of ways:

 - Developmentally Delayed

 - Autism (acceptance is on a case-by-case basis)

 The school maintains the following guidelines for acceptance:

-- Students with a variety of learning difficulties are accepted into Trilogy School regardless of race, creed, age, and gender.
+- Students with various learning difficulties are accepted into Trilogy School regardless of race, creed, age, and gender.

 - Students typically have an average to above average IQ with a learning disability in reading, written expression, or math, with or without Attention Deficit Hyperactive Disorder (ADHD).